rollbar/rollbar-gem/README.md

 config.person_email_method = "email_address"  # default is "email"
 ```

+### If using Rails and not ActiveRecord

+By default, the `Rollbar::Middleware::Rails::RollbarRequestStore` middleware is inserted just before the `ActiveRecord::ConnectionAdapters::ConnectionManagement` middleware if `ActiveRecord` is defined.
+This middleware ensures that any database calls needed to grab person data are executed before connections are cleaned up in the `ConnectionManagement` middleware.

+If you are not using `ActiveRecord`, make sure you include the `RollbarRequestStore` middleware before any middlewares that do similar connection clean up.

 ## Including additional runtime data

 You can provide a lambda that will be called for each exception or message report.  ```custom_data_method``` should be a lambda that takes no arguments and returns a hash.